 - Follow the Every-Other-Drink Rule!
 This is one of my favorite tricks for any social event.
 Have a beer, glass of wine or cocktail and then for your second beverage, switch to water or another non-alcoholic non-sugary option.
 Then if you go on to beverage number three, you can go back to your libation of choice and continue from there.
 Having a plastic cup filled with something in your hand also helps shrug off the peer pressure when friends say, “oh come on, have another one!”

 At the end of the day, if you end up having that second hot dog or realize you’re the one who ate half the plate of seven-layer dip, don’t sweat it.
 Sometimes you have to be a little bad to get back to being good.

 So for today, have fun celebrating our nation’s independence and whatever you do, please remember to designate a driver.
 That’s the best way to ensure you and yours will get home safely and face tomorrow with a renewed spirit to have fun, be fit and feel fabulous!

 Posted on July 4, 2012, in Fitness, Health, Nutrition, Vacation and tagged 4th of July, BBQ, Healthy Eating Tips for 4th of July, Independence Day, Laura DeAngelis, Smart Grilling.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.